1evaleen/MusicPlayerApp/README.md

 ## Overview

-Create your own party playlist with your favourite tunes in one place!
+Create your own playlist with all your favourite tunes in one place!

 ## Instructions